-As for the natural disasters, Lahore is susceptible to a couple of them that have hit in the past, like earthquakes, floods and droughts.
+As for natural disasters, Lahore is susceptible to a couple of them that have hit in the past, like earthquakes, floods, and droughts.
 Monitor the situation and follow the advice from the authorities.

 MUGGING RISK : LOW

-Violent crime rates aren't high in Lahore and goes for armed robbery, robbery, carjacking, kidnappings, home invasion and even murder.
+Violent crime rates aren't high in Lahore and go for armed robbery, robbery, carjacking, kidnappings, home invasion, and even murder.
 These are all not common occurrences, but you should still avoid notorious neighborhoods.